 Prior to joining PNY, she had an extensive career practicing law at a private, international law firm in New York City.
 Although she specialized in corporate restructuring law, she dedicated substantial time working on pro bono matters, including representing low-income women in family court proceedings, drafting white papers on education policy, and submitting an amicus brief on behalf of the American Bar Association in support of a student’s right to pursue both Title IX and constitutional claims for gender discrimination in a public elementary school.
 She has served as member of the GMHC board of directors, as a Legal Outreach mentor to New York City public high school students, and as acting associate general counsel for Lincoln Center for the Performing Arts.

-Jo Christine is passionate about community development with a particular focus on the use of partnerships across the philanthropic, private, and public sectors to connect people to resources, build consensus, promote collective action, and ensure inclusive growth.
+Jo Christine is passionate about community development with a particular focus on the use of partnerships across the philanthropic, private, and public sectors to connect people to resources, promote collective action, and ensure inclusive growth.

 Jo Christine holds a Master of International Affairs from Columbia University’s School of International and Public Affairs with a focus on economic and political development.